icaropires/pdf2dataset/README.md

 * Conversion of a whole subdirectory with PDFs documents into a pandas DataFrame
 * Support for parallel and distributed computing through [ray](https://github.com/ray-project/ray)
 * Incremental writing of resulting DataFrame, to save memory
-* Ability to keep processing progress and resume from it
+* Ability to save processing progress and resume from it
 * Error tracking of faulty documents
 * Use OCR for extracting text through [pytesseract](https://github.com/madmaze/pytesseract) and [pdf2image](https://github.com/Belval/pdf2image)
 * Custom behaviour through parameters (number of CPUs, text language, etc)